Ibrainscn/machineLearningCommonUsedCode/README.md

 #### The process:
 ![The process of analyze time serires](https://github.com/Ibrainscn/machineLearningCommonUsedCode/blob/master/image/The%20process%20of%20analyz%20time%20serires%20flow%20chart.png)

+More information can be found in the post by [Sean Abu](http://www.seanabu.com/2016/03/22/time-series-seasonal-ARIMA-model-in-python/).

 1. Visualize the data:

     We first want to visualize the data to understand what type of model we should use.
 Is there an overall trend in your data that you should be aware of?
 Does the data show any seasonal trends?
 This is important when deciding which type of model to use.